 - Poor nutrition

-What’s involved when a child or teen gets braces?
+What’s involved when a child or teen gets orthodontic appliances?

-In many cases, the orthodontist will recommend “fixed” orthodontic braces for a child or teen.
+In some cases, the orthodontist will recommend “fixed” orthodontic braces for a child or teen.
 Fixed braces cannot be lost, forgotten or removed at will, which means that treatment is completed more quickly.
-Removable appliances may also be utilized, which are less intrusive, and are generally used to treat various types of defects.
+Removable appliances such as clear aligners (example: Invisalign) may also be utilized, which are less intrusive, and are generally used to treat various types of defects.

 Here is a brief overview of some of the main types of orthodontic appliances used for children and teens:

 Headgear – This type of appliance is most useful to treat developmental irregularities.
 A headgear is a custom-made appliance attached to wire that is worn to aid in tooth movement.
-A headgear is intended to be worn for 12-20 hours r each day and must be worn as recommended to achieve good results.
+A headgear is intended to be worn for 12 hours each day (only worn at home) to achieve good results.